RepairShopr/repairshopr-translate-chrome/README.md

-Asana Translate Chrome extension
+RepairShopr Translate Chrome extension
 ================================

-I asked ASANA team if they had planned to translate Asana into multiple languages.
+This cool guy built a tool to translate ASANA.

-Response was: not in roadmap.
-So I decided to create my own chrome extension to translate it.
+We think it might be useful to use a similar setup to allow people to translate RepairShopr!

 Want your own language?
 You can help!
 Read below :)